tursilion/converthgr/ReadMe.txt

 recommended defaults:

 Floyd-Stein - sets Floyd-Steinberg dithering
-Ordered - sets a regular ordered dither (every other pixel) No Dither - disables dithering
+Pattern - sets a regular ordered dither (every other pixel, old Ordered) Order1 - true ordered dither with 2x2 matrix and offset adjust (use the slider) Order2 - ordered dither with 2x2 matrix and error distribution Order3 - true ordered dither with 4x4 matrix and offset adjust (use the slider) Order4 - ordered dither with 4x4 matrix and error distribution No Dither - disables dithering

 Note that if the total of all values entered is less than 16,